Using Kysely

 columnNamingStrategy

-• 'property': Use the entity property name (e.g., firstName).
-The plugin will convert property names to column names when generating SQL, and map column names back to property names in returned results.
+'column'(default): Use the actual column name in the database (e.g.,first_name).'property': Use the entity property name (e.g.,firstName).
+The plugin converts property names to column names when generating SQL, and maps column names back to property names in returned results.

 const kysely = orm.em.getKysely({ columnNamingStrategy: 'property' });